-The Congregation of Servants of Mary (the "Congregation"), commonly known as Servites, is an international Roman Catholic religious congregation supporting 168 sisters worldwide.
+The Congregation of Servants of Mary (the "Congregation"), commonly known as Servites, is an international Roman Catholic religious congregation supporting 170 sisters worldwide.
 It was founded in 1864 in France.
-Its Generalate is located in London and it is divided into three Provinces and two Regions across the world.
+Its Generalate is located in Paris.
+The UK Servite Sisters are directly governed by the Congregational Prioress, who has delegated the legal responsibilities to her Congregational Councillor.